 Raspberry crown borer - Larvae overwinter in silken hibernacula on the roots and crown.
 In the spring, larvae leave hibernacula to bore into the roots and the crown.
 The cultural control of roguing infested canes is very important.
-Remove and destroy infested canes whenever they are found.
-In blocks with a history of raspberry crown borer infestations, late fall or early spring insecticide applications, applied as-needed, provide an insecticide barrier to prevent raspberry crown borer larvae from boring into crowns as they emerge from their hibernacula in the early spring.
+Remove and destroy infested canes.
+Late fall or early spring insecticide applications are necessary to prevent raspberry crown borer larvae from boring into crowns as they emerge from their hibernacula in the early spring.

 Fire ants - These can be nuisance pests in caneberry plantings.
 Optimal fire ant control programs for fruit make use of spring and fall broadcast bait applications.
 Twice-a-year bait applications may be best in year-one of a program to thoroughly suppress the ant population.
 In subsequent years, a single bait application 8 to 10 weeks before harvest may provide adequate ant control.
 Applications should be made on a warm sunny day when grass is dry and ants are actively foraging.
 Foraging activity can be gauged by placing a food item, such as a potato chip, near the mound for 30 minutes or disturbing the mount.
 If ants are feeding on the chip within 30 minutes, conditions are right to apply baits.
 Ideally, temperatures should be warm and sunny.
 Avoid application of ant baits when conditions are expected to be cold, overcast, rainy or very hot.
 Treatment of individual mounds is often a necessary complement to prior broadcast bait use if the goal is to obtain short-term elimination of fire ants.
-Extinguish Professional Fire Ant Bait and Seduce are very effective, but slow acting options (8-10 weeks for colony elimination).
+Extinguish Professional Fire Ant Bait and Seduce are very effective, but slow acting options (8 to 10 weeks for colony elimination).
 Mound drenches with malathion (REI 12 hrs/PHI 24 hrs), or foliar application of malathion to get ants off of the plants immediately pre-harvest, should be modestly effective.
 Insecticide mound drenches are most effective when 1 to 2 gallons of dilute material are slowly applied per mound.
 Do not disturb mounds or place bait directly on top of mounds.